plampite/earlyFIT/README.md

 * There is no computation of basic or effective reproduction numbers.
 This is because of several reasons: a) each model has its own definitions, which would have implied an additional routine to modify when changing adding models; b) estimates based on the incidence rate (i.e., independent from the model) also require an hypothesis on the serial interval distribution, which is a piece of information that is outside the scope of the present framework; c) they really give no additional information with respect to the fitted and extrapolated curves; d) again, this should come out from the ensemble part as well, leading to additional memory and time issues.

 * There is no output on parameters statistics and very few plots at all.
 However, the data is saved to file and can be further analyzed at will.

+* Most parts do not depend on the times being uniformly spaced, but few of them do.
+This could probably be fixed, but it wasn't a priority and it hasn't been investigated at all.

 # References